What Are the Best Scooters for 3 Year Olds?

 Deck and footplate - The deck has grips which gives that extra bit of stability when riding too.
 The footplate is wide at 13cm (read more about decks and footplates in this article).
 This will help young children balance but it also gives a decent footspace for them to use and rest their feet when cruising.

-It is cheaper than the mini micro but there are a couple of features it compromises on.
+It's a lean to steer scooter, which is on a more afforable price point than the micro and globber scooters, although there are a couple of features it compromises on.

 It features an adjustable handlebar so will grow with your child.
-It has 3 adjustable heights between 55cm to 69cm.
+It is height adjustable between 62cm to 73m.

-It is slightly heavier than the mini micro, weighing in at 2.4kg rather than 1.8kg.
+It is slightly heavier than the mini micro, weighing in at 2.5kg rather than 1.8kg.
 Lighter scooters are better for young children as they can manage them better.

-However, a 2,4kg scooter should be fine for most 3 year olds and you are obviously paying a lot less for the iscoot than the mini micro.
+However, a 2.5kg scooter should be fine for most 3 year olds and you are obviously paying a lot less for the oboz than the mini micro.

 Check out more 3 wheels scooters on the 3 wheel scooter page.